grewek/dielectric_dreams/README.md

 3. Make Tools available, compilers, sprite editors (think of picotron)
 4. Make it runnable on a FPGA

+## ISA

+The ISA is in a bad shape right now, i want to clean it up and make it non orthogonal as i learned that orthogonality in opcodes is a think of the past.
+Also i need to move the Opcodes in the High Bits of the ISA.

+## Emulation

+The Emulation Layer will probably be completely rewritten due to the changes on the ISA, i hope to make it easier to read in the long run.

+## Assembler

+The Assembler should also be changed, and i need it as early as possible, because testing these things manually and assemble from scratch is a nightmare which i don't want to do again...

 # Projects

 # Dielectric Cpu

-This is the project that contains the actual cpu emulation will grow over time
+This is the project that contains the actual cpu emulation it will grow over time

 # Dielectric ISA generator